Cumulocity-IoT/cumulocity-app-builder/README.md

 **NOTE:** This is only shown in the main page of the Application Builder, not when editing an individual application

+#### How to convert existing widget into plugin
+Please go through this video to find detailed instructions about converting your exisitng widget into plugin

+#### How to upgrade Application Builder to 2.0
+Application Buider 2.0 is based on micro-frontend architecture and its work on module federeation plugins.
+Existing Custom Widgets/Runtime widgets are no longer compatible.
+For seamless upgrade experience, please follow below steps:
+ 1. Upgrade your Appliciation Builder to 1.3.4(In case if you are using earlier version).
+ 2. Upgrade your Application Builder to 2.0 using upgrade option in bottom of your page(Available only to admin user).

+Please note that if your widgets are part of Widget Catalog(maintained by community), then Application Builder will automatically delete exiisting widget and install corresponding plugin.
+In case if custom widget please see [How to convert existing widget into plugin](#how-to-convert-existing-widget-into-plugin)

+#### How to upgrade Context Path Application to 2.0
+If your existing application is created with providing context path then it will not going to upgrade using Application Builder upgrade functionality since it is running in its own application context.
+Here are steps to upgrade Context Path application.
+Please note that this action is **non-reversible**:
+ 1.

+#### How to downgrade Application Builder to 1.3.x

+#### How to downgrade Context Path Application to 1.3.x

 ## Runtime Widgets

-Application Builder supports runtime widgets deployment.
-Some of the runtime widgets are already available in widget catalog.
+Application Builder supports  widget deployment.
+Some of the  widget plugins are already available in widget catalog.
-You can find runtime widgets at [Software AG Open Source](https://open-source.softwareag.com/?search=widget&topic=cumulocity-iot)
+You can find widgets at [Software AG Open Source](https://open-source.softwareag.com/?search=plugin&topic=cumulocity-iot)

 Would you like to create your own Custom Runtime widget?
-Please refer our [Demo Widget](https://github.com/SoftwareAG/cumulocity-demo-widget).
+Please refer our [Demo Widget](https://github.com/SoftwareAG/cumulocity-demo-widget-plugin).

 ## Troubleshooting